sabotrax/monisrahmen/README.md

     hdmi_drive=1
     ```

-* Suppress boot messages by appending to the end of the line of /boot/cmdline.txt:
+* To make the boot process quieter, append to the end of the line of /boot/cmdline.txt:
     ```
     consoleblank=1 logo.nologo vt.global_cursor_default=0
     ```
-* For the same reason add to /boot/config.txt:
+    Add to /boot/config.txt:
     ```
     avoid_warnings=1
     disable_splash=1